LightSun/android-style/README.md

 - Support cache BaseScrapView and add it to the back stack.
 - Support listen to Activity's Lifecycle and event.
 - Support fast set properties of view ,named 'ViewHelper'.
+- Integreted google-Volley and expand it to support  file upload and circle/round image. and you can see it in demo.
 - Integrated QuickAdapter and multi item Adapter. based on [JoanZapata/base-adapter-helper](https://github.com/JoanZapata/base-adapter-helper) and thanks for him.
 - the more to see in demo or source code